-What is the Prince Rupert Gas Transmission (PRGT) Pipeline Project?
+What is the B.C.
+Prince Rupert Gas Transmission (PRGT) Pipeline Project?

 what is the prince rupert gas transmission (PRGT) pipeline project